Yanant27/clinic-appointment-rest/README.md

 - Maven 3

 ## Dependencies
+- Spring Data JPA
+- Spring Web
+- Spring Boot DevTools
+- Lombok
+- H2 Database
+- MySQL Driver
+- Validation
+- Spring Security Test
+- Spring Boot Test

-There are a number of third-party dependencies used in the project.
-Browse the Maven pom.xml file for details of libraries and versions used.
+**Browse the Maven pom.xml file for details of libraries and versions used.**

 ## Building the project
 This application use embedded Tomcat 8.
 Therefore, no Tomcat or JBoss installation is necessary.